josephwkania/will/paper/paper.md

 due to band roll off or band stop filters.
 The sensitivity weights can be user provided and we have functions that can estimate weights.
 Taking into account sensitivity changes is important when evaluating the effectiveness of RFI filters.
 The variance of channels that are blocked by a bandstop filter are close to zero.
 A filter may then remove any pulse found here because the pulse does not follow the surrounding statistics.
-This would lead to the incorrect conclusion that the filter is malfunctioning.
+This would lead to the incorrect conclusion that the filter is malfunctioning. `will.create` can take pulses fitted with `burstfit` [@burstfit] and reinject them.

 `will.detect` provides straightforward pulse detection at given width and DM.
 This allows analysis of pulsar pulses over an observation.
 You can also see the folded pulse dynamic spectra, time series, and SNR.
 You can use this functionality to see how see how the pulses